Location Detail

 General Construction in East Norman, OK

-East Norman market positioned for industrial-support, warehouse, yard-driven, and emerging owner-user development.
+East Norman market positioned for industrial-support, warehouse, and owner-user development near Lake Thunderbird and the Little Axe and Slaughterville communities.

 Local Market Overview